ananthakumaran/ananthakumaran.github.com/_posts/2018-8-5-high-contention-allocator.markdown

 ### Correctness

-Instead of proving the correctness in a rigorous way, I am going to reason in a semi formal way.
+Instead of proving the correctness in a rigorous way, I am going to reason in a semi-formal way.

 At any point in time, the algorithm would be in two state